 Students should begin thinking about the thesis during their freshman and sophomore years, complete the Thesis Preparation (HC390) course the year before graduation and submit their research proposal at the end of the course.
 Thesis deadlines are outlined in the thesis package and below.
 Hard copies will be available in the Honors College office.

 The proposal has a title and a narrative describing the nature and scope of the project, along with the rationale, methodology and goals.
 The Honors College Council must review and approve the proposal.

 The thesis should be at least 20 pages (double-spaced, typewritten) and should contain a bibliographic style appropriate to the discipline in which the study is conducted.
 There should be clear evidence that the paper far exceeds a simple report, and is more than the result of a classroom assignment.
 It must exhibit originality, critical analysis and creative thinking.

-The Thesis Forms (procedures, proposal, model cover page, team work page, etc.), Mentor Procedures page, Mentor Approval Form and the License to Publish on the HC website form are available online and in The Honors College Office.
+The Thesis Forms (procedures, proposal, model cover page, team work page, etc.), Mentor Procedures page, Mentor Approval Form and the License to Publish on the HC website form are available here and on Moodle (when you take HC 390).
 For additional questions regarding HC 390 (The Thesis Prep Course) and writing the thesis, check the Thesis FAQ's document.